-At December 31, 2015, we had a \$10.0 million revolving line of credit with a lender, expiring in June 2016, which was subsequently amended in June 2016 to extend the maturity date through June 2017.
-The amount of borrowing available under the credit facility at any time may not exceed 80% of eligible accounts receivable at such time and any amounts borrowed are collateralized by substantially all of our assets.
-Amounts drawn on the revolving line of credit bear interest at a floating rate of prime plus 0.75%.
-The agreement contains certain affirmative covenants related to the timely delivery of financial information to the bank and maintaining a liquidity ratio of at least 1.25 to 1, as well as certain customary negative covenants.
-We were in compliance with all covenants as of December 31, 2016, and would be able to draw up to a maximum of \$3.5 million on the revolving line of credit while maintaining compliance with the liquidity ratio.
-As of December 31, 2015 and 2016, there were no advances against the line of credit.
+At December 31, 2015, we had a \$10.0 million revolving line of credit with a lender, expiring in June 2016, which was subsequently amended in June 2016 to extend the maturity date through June 2017, and which was terminated in April 2017.
+The amount of borrowing available under the credit facility at any time could not exceed 80% of eligible accounts receivable at such time and any amounts borrowed were collateralized by substantially all of our assets.
+Amounts drawn on the revolving line of credit bore interest at a floating rate of prime plus 0.75%.
+The agreement contained certain affirmative covenants related to the timely delivery of financial information to the lender and maintaining a liquidity ratio of at least 1.25 to 1, as well as certain customary negative covenants.
+We were in compliance with all covenants as of March 31, 2017, and would have been able to draw up to a maximum of \$4.3 million on the revolving line of credit while maintaining compliance with the liquidity ratio.
+As of December 31, 2015 and 2016 and March 31, 2017, there were no advances against the line of credit.